-Donnerwetter! – "Thunderstorm!" (lit: thunder-weather) Expression of surprise and/or frustration and/or anger according to tone.note Strictly speaking, "Zum Donnerwetter!" (to a thunderstorm) is the correct term when used in anger, but the "zum" can generally be dropped if desired.
+Donnerwetter! – "Thunderstorm!" (lit: thunder-weather) Expression of surprise and/or awe and/or frustration and/or anger according to tone.note Strictly speaking, "Zum Donnerwetter!" (to a thunderstorm) is the correct term when used in anger, but the "zum" can generally be dropped if desired.

 Luckily for English audiences, a lot of the more functional parts of speech are extremely similar-sounding in English and German, so the lines are often blurred between Poirot Speak and Just a Stupid Accent.
 Along with the list above, you can include "ja", "nein", "mein(e)" (my), "ein(e)" (one/a), "wo/was" (where/what), "das", "ist", "gut", and many others.
 Das ist gut, ja?

 Schwein!- Almost-English stock insult, essentially saying Swine.
 Note: In contemporary German this is about as (in-)offensive as calling someone a "scoundrel".

 Schweinhund - translated "pig dog".
 Might also be a compliment for especially resilient people. note Note it's always Schweinhund, although the grammatically correct version is Schweinehund.